The District Nursing service delivers skilled nursing care and advice to patients within their own homes across the Great Yarmouth and Waveney area.

 The service is offered to housebound patients over the age of 18 in order to provide assistance in the management of their health needs.
-We carry out visits 7 days per week 365 days a year.
+We carry out visits 7 days per week, 365 days a year.

 Some of the services provided by the district nursing team include:

 The district nursing service accepts referrals for assessment from anyone.
 Home visits are provided for people who are housebound.
-A patient is deemed housebound when they are unable to leave their home environment with minimal assistance, due to physical and/or psychological illness.
-This could be either temporarily or permanently.

-Find out more about the Primary Care Networks
+Find out more about Primary Care Homes